foreverphoenix/the-phoenix-flavour/content/skyrim-se/finalisation/facegen.md

 The process of creating facegen was significantly simplified by **Nuukem's Creation Kit Fixes** and **VictorF's zEdit script**.

+### New Separator

+- Create a **PATCHER OUTPUT** in Mod Organizer 2.
+- It should be at the bottom of your mod order, below the CRP.

 ## Creation Kit Tweak

 By default the Creation Kit will generate facetint textures with a 512x512 resolution.
 Thanks to CK Fixes we can easily increase the resolution for higher quality output.